FarronF/limerick-council-meetings/meetings/2024/11/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes -  Meeting of the Municipal District of Adare - Rathkeale - 8th October 2024.md

 ensued in relation to the issue of buses stopping on the public road.
 Councillor

 O’Donoghue queried if the stop could be moved into the green area and off road.
+The
+---
-The--- 4
+4

 Executive Engineer, Active Travel advised the green area is privately owned and it would